Skip to Content

 • Blackeyed Peas: These peas bring creamy, earthy comfort and a touch of nuttiness to the stew.
 They absorb all the smoky, spicy broth and add a hearty texture that rounds out the dish, making it soul-satisfying and deeply Southern.

-How To Make This Fish Stew
+How To Make This Fish and Okra Stew

 Fish sauce is added optionally for an umami boost and more seafood vibes.
 Remove the ham, cut the meat away from the bone and dice into bite sized cubes.
 Set aside.